 Other issues require much simpler fixes: nixing chemical lawn fertilizers, reducing your wake or installing night-saver shields on your outdoor lights.
 The workbook can also help you plan more eco-friendly designs when it comes time to replace your dock, septic system or buildings.

 Download your copy here: https://www.rvca.ca/images/shoreline-stewardship/Cataraqui-LakeProtectionWorkbook.pdf

-If you already have a copy of the workbook and have implemented suggestions on your property, we'd love to hear about it and potentially feature your great work at the upcoming 2021 Lake Links Workshop on Oct.
-23. The free virtual event is now open for registration here: https://watersheds.ca/lake-links-2021/
+If you already have a copy of the workbook and have implemented suggestions on your property, we'd love to hear about it and potentially feature your great work!
+Contact us at .

 This workbook was produced by the Lake Links Planning Committee with collaboration and review from: Cataraqui Region Conservation Authority, Friends of the Tay Watershed Association, Lake Networking Group, Lanark County Stewardship Council, Mississippi Valley Conservation Authority, Ontario Ministry of Natural Resources and Forestry, Rideau Valley Conservation Authority, and Watersheds Canada.

 Digital downloads are free (8.6 MB).
 Printed copies are $1.50.
 Contact for more details.
 Printing funded by Watersheds Canada and the Daniel and Susan Gottlieb Foundation.